-Kerbside recycling of paper and cardboard (white bags) or plastics and cans (blue bags) alternates weekly and should be put out together with your black sack rubbish or bin.
-This week’s (recycling) bag can be found on gov.gg (recycling icon top of page).
+Kerbside recycling of paper and cardboard (white bags) or plastics and cans (blue bags) alternates weekly as does 'black sack' residual waste (with the correct sticker on it) and glass for recycling.
+Food waste caddies can be left out weekly.
+The current week’s collections can be found on gov.gg (recycling icon top of page).

 Please remember when putting rubbish/recycling out for collection that you need to do it the night before as our contractor picks up very early on the day of collection.

 Guernsey's waste strategy, which underpins the Vale Douzaine’s refuse collection programme, encourages islanders to reduce waste and provides services and facilities that make it easier to reuse and recycle.

 Many unwanted household items that are still in good condition can be given a new lease of life by someone else.
 They can be donated to charity shops, or dropped off at the Longue Hougue recycling facility.

 Reusing these items stops them ending up as waste and the amount that we all recycle has a significant effect on the life of the tip at Mont Cuet.

 The Vale Douzaine is keen to encourage recycling where possible.
 For full details of all of the island’s recycling initiatives, visit the States of Guernsey website

 - Douzaine room car park (Salvation Army - clothing, books etc)

 - La Banque Imbert, Bordeaux (glass and cans)

 A number of bins have been placed in coastal car parks for everyday litter.